yyachi/sisyphus-for-medusa/README.md

 # gem package -- sisyphus-for-medusa

-Create a stone in Medusa and print barcode label on MS-Windows
+Create a stone in Medusa and print barcode label on MS-Windows.

 # Description